dary1337/yuris_editor/README.md

 Example: "C:\Folder\yuri's editor.exe" /clean (or -clean)

+# Version 1.4.5.3
+- Fixed inability to edit registry branches
+- Now when you change the registry branch, the nested keys are saved
+- Fixed broken display of extensions
+- Removed the borders of the buttons, and added rounded edges to them
+- Now you can export only your own registry branches
+- Added the ability to display intuitive names of registry branches
+- Now the program is able to check the relevance of registry branches
+- Added animation of closing the program when updating

 # Version 1.4.5.2
 - Fixed the display of -2048 mb, when clearing
 - If more than 1000 MB has been cleared, the result will be displayed in GB